CADS-WSSU/WSSU-AI-Ethics-Modules/Responsible and Ethical Use of AI in Biomechanics/Course Work Integration Module #1: Linear Kinematics/README.md

 ### Ancillary AI Assessment (AAA)
-The students will copy and paste each question in ChatGPT and request the program to create practice problems that solve for similar variables using their own verbiage.
+The students are then instructed to copy and paste each question in ChatGPT and request the program to create practice problems that solve for similar variables using their own verbiage.
 The students will instruct ChatGPT to only provide the question without the answer.
 The students will submit the completed chat file/link along with a written discussion on the following questions.
 * Did ChatGPT accurately create similar word problems to the ones provided?
 * Are you able to solve the problems based on the concepts that we have covered in class?
 * Did you violate any course policies in using ChatGPT to help you study in this manner?